nunosilva800/blog/3-how-I-plan-my-day.md

 done on a computer, phone, paper and maybe even on a smart-watch.
 There are just enough rules to make it effective, but not too many so it doesn't get in my way.

-I plan my day using a simple list, with four sections:
+I plan my day using a simple list, with five sections:

 1. a title, mentioning the date and tag this allows me to filter and sort them on my notes app